FasTrak: History

 The TCA introduced a sticker transponder in 2019 to replace the earlier plastic model.
 The new sticker transponders cost the agency less than $1 each, compared to approximately $20 for the plastic version.
 The lower cost enabled TCA to eliminate monthly account maintenance fees and the requirement for a prepaid deposit.

 California continues moving toward open road tolling, eliminating cash transactions in favor of transponders, license plate tolling, and online or phone payments.
 The Golden Gate Bridge became fully cashless in March 2013, followed by TCA-operated toll roads in May 2014.
 In 2019, California approved the phaseout of toll takers on all state-owned bridges.
 Due to the COVID-19 pandemic, electronic-only tolling was implemented in March 2020 and became permanent by 2021.
 The only remaining cash-accepting toll road is the South Bay Expressway, which has unstaffed cash machines.

 In line with MAP-21 all ETC systems nationwide were required to achieve interoperability by October 1, 2016.
 In response, California passed Assembly Bill 493 in 2013, enabling collaboration between Caltrans and toll agencies to comply with the mandate.
 California regulators later approved a phase-in of transponder technology using the ISO/IEC 18000-63 (6C) standard.
 Rollout began in 2018 and was expected to be complete by 2024.

 California state law prohibits tolling agencies from sharing information regarding tolls collected to other states.
-In the interim, FasTrak member agencies may pursue one-way interoperability with their account holders, which TCA has done with the North Texas Tollway Authority.
+However in the interim, FasTrak member agencies may pursue one-way interoperability with their account holders.
+In June 2025, FasTrak users under the TCA system were permitted to use their FasTrak toll tags on toll roads and managed lanes operated by the North Texas Tollway Authority (NTTA) and North East Texas Regional Mobility Authority (NETRMA).
+TCA will later permit their users to use FasTrak on toll roads operated by Texas Department of Transportation (TxDOT) and the Harris County Toll Road Authority (HCTRA).